aminobot22/gehu_erp/source/usage.rst

 2. Create a client instance:

+--use_config in Client to save you login details so that you won't have to login again and again

 .. code-block:: python

-   client = erp.Client()
+   client = erp.Client(use_config=True)

-   --use_config in Client to save you login details so that you won't have to login again and again

 3. Generate session and log in: